PyMailGUI — Email Without the Evil

 |Session privacy||Read email with a program that's ad-free and snoop-free|

 Because this program was originally coded as an example for a book, it intentionally omits some more advanced features such as spell checkers, HTML email composition tools, inline HTML viewing (it spawns a browser for HTML content), address books, email sorting and searching, and direct IMAP support.
 Extensions remain suggested exercises.

-Despite its design limits, though, the program has been sufficient to serve as its author's primary business and personal email tool for over a decade.
+Despite its design limits, though, the program has been sufficient to serve as its maker's primary business and personal email tool for over two decades.
 It comes with everything you need to take control of your email experience.

 Perhaps most importantly, PyMailGUI provides a degree of privacy that many popular email clients do not.
 PyMailGUI never connects to the Internet, except to momentarily fetch and send emails, and only on your request.
 This means that your email session is offline—and immune to prying eyes and marketers.
 Especially when using PyMailGUI to access a private email account, your email is your property, not something to be scanned and monetized by self-interested people.
 While PyMailGUI cannot guarantee complete email privacy (and servers are still open to abuse), it does deliver email sessions that are both ad-free and snoop-free.